jagregory/abrash-zen-of-asm/src/chapter-07.md

 And that just about does it for I/O addressing.
 As you can see, there's not much flexibility or opportunity for Zen here.
 All I/O data must pass through the accumulator, and if you want to access a port address greater than 255, you *must* address the port with DX.
 What's more, there are no substitutes for the I/O instructions; when you need to perform I/O, what we've just seen is all there is.

 While the I/O instructions are a bit awkward, at least they aren't particularly slow, at 8 (DX-indirect) or 10 (direct-addressed) cycles apiece, with no EA calculation time.
-Neither are the I/O instructions particularly lengthy; in fact, `in` and `out` are considerably more compact than the memory-addressing instructions, which shouldn't be surprising given that the I/O instructions provide such limited functionality.
-The DX-indirect forms of both `in` and `out` are just 1 byte long, while the direct-addressed forms are 2 bytes long.
+Neither are the I/O instructions particularly lengthy; in fact, `in`{.nasm} and `out`{.nasm} are considerably more compact than the memory-addressing instructions, which shouldn't be surprising given that the I/O instructions provide such limited functionality.
+The DX-indirect forms of both `in`{.nasm} and `out`{.nasm} are just 1 byte long, while the direct-addressed forms are 2 bytes long.

 Each I/O access takes over the bus and thereby briefly prevents prefetching, much as each memory access does.
-However, the ratio of total bus accesses (including instruction byte fetches) to execution time for `in` and `out` isn't bad.
+However, the ratio of total bus accesses (including instruction byte fetches) to execution time for `in`{.nasm} and `out`{.nasm} isn't bad.
 In fact, byte-sized DX-indirect I/O instructions, which are only 1 byte long and perform only one I/O access, should actually run in close to the advertised 8 cycles per out.

 Among our limited repertoire of I/O instructions, which is best?
 It doesn't make all *that* much difference, but given the choice between DX-indirect I/O instructions and direct-addressed I/O instructions for heavy I/O, choose DX-indirect, which is slightly faster and more compact.
 For one-shot I/O to ports in the 0-255 range, use direct-addressed I/O instructions, since it takes three bytes and 4 cycles to set up DX for a DX-indirect I/O instruction.